IgorMuzyka/CaptureTestTask/README.md

 - [ ] Implement a feature to record the video and audio streams and save them as separate files.
 - [ ] Use platform-specific libraries to handle video and audio processing efficiently (AVFoundation).

-### Submission Instructions
-To share the results of your work, please include the following:
-- Source Code:
-    - Provide all source code files in a structured format.
-    - Ensure the code is easy to understand.
-- Executable File(Optional):
-    - Share a compiled executable file for the platform(s) you developed the application on (MacOS).
-    - Ensure the executable can be run without additional configuration or dependencies.
-- README File:
-    - Include a README file with the following details:
-        - Instructions on how to run the application, including any prerequisites or dependencies.
-        - An explanation of your approach and any challenges you encountered.
-- Demonstration(Optional):
-    - If possible, include a short video demonstrating the application in action (e.g., showing the device integration, a video preview, etc.).
-- Submission Method:
-    - Upload all required files to a GitHub repository or a cloud storage service (e.g., Google Drive, Dropbox, or OneDrive).
-    - Share the repository link or download link in your response.

 ### How to run
 - Open `.xcodeproj`.
 - In `Target` settings under `Signing & Capabilities` change `Team` and `Bundle Identifier` if needed.